-A nice physical therapy band-aid for foot pain during running
+A physical therapy band-aid for foot pain during running

-Running related injuries are commonly seen for physical therapy at Smith Performance Center.
-Unlike some of the advice you may hear, stopping can prolong the problem.
+Running-related injuries are commonly seen for physical therapy at Smith Performance Center.
+Unlike some of the advice, you may hear, stopping can prolong the problem.
 Rest does not automatically equal recovery or resolution of an injury.
 A nice tool to consider learning is the modified low dye.
-It can help to reduce foot and lower leg pain while allowing for you to continue training.
+It can help to reduce foot and lower leg pain while allowing you to continue training.

 Where is it from?